 Cremation is planned.
 A celebration of life will be held at a later date.
 Service information will be posted as soon as it becomes available.
 Please check back later for more information.

 Dove Cremations and Funerals, Southwest Chapel in Topeka is assisting the family.

 At Colleen’s request, and to honor her memory, please consider becoming a tissue and organ donor.
-Colleen's charitable donation information will be forthcoming.
+Colleen's charitable donation is to the Rheumatology Research Foundation.

 To leave a special message for Colleen’s family, please click the Share Memories button above.